HCPSS/staff-directory-app/README.md

 ### To dos:

-- [ x ] Create a static front-end prototype for application to understand project scope
+- [x] Create a static front-end prototype for application to understand project scope
-- [ x ] Create basic scaffolding for application using Symfony
+- [x] Create basic scaffolding for application using Symfony
-- [ x ] Create dummy database for application tests from CSV upload.
+- [x] Create dummy database for application tests from CSV upload.
 This also helps with requesting desired schema from IT department
-- [ x ] Department option menu must be generated from department column in database
+- [x] Department option menu must be generated from department column in database
 - [ ] School option menu must be generated from department column in database
 - [ ] Output error page for 404s
 - [ ] Output error page when results are not found